dianamurariu/Weather_app/README.md

   - Humidity
   - Atmospheric Pressure

-## Project Structure

-- index.html: The main HTML file that displays the weather information.
-- styles.css: Custom styles for the app.
-- script.js: JavaScript file responsible for fetching weather data and updating the UI.
-- cities.json: JSON file containing information about cities.

 ## City Information

 The app stores city information in a JSON file named cities.json.
 To add or update city information, modify this file accordingly.
 Each city object should follow the structure below: